* Last-minute U.S. budget deal cools demand for low risk debt

 * Focus turning to U.S. debt ceiling talks in coming weeks

 By Emelia Sithole-Matarise

-LONDON, Jan 2 (Reuters) - German Bunds dropped on Wednesday after U.S. lawmakers approved a deal preventing a round of automatic tax hikes and spending cuts that had threatened to tip the world’s largest economy into recession.
+LONDON, Jan 2 (Reuters) - German Bunds fell on Wednesday after U.S. lawmakers approved a deal preventing a round of automatic tax hikes and spending cuts that had threatened to prod the world’s largest economy into recession.

-The Republican-controlled House of Representatives approved late on Tuesday a bill that will raise taxes on top U.S. earners, fulfilling President Barack Obama’s re-election pledge and avoiding a ‘fiscal cliff’ of $600 billion in broad-based tax hikes and spending cuts.
+The Republican-controlled House of Representatives approved a bill that will raise taxes on top U.S. earners, fulfilling President Barack Obama’s re-election pledge and avoiding a ‘fiscal cliff’ of $600 billion in broad-based tax hikes and spending cuts.

-The sell-off in safe-haven U.S. and German bonds was, however, likely to fizzle out in coming weeks as focus turns to fresh talks on raising the U.S. debt ceiling to allow the government to continue borrowing, traders and strategists said.
+The sell-off in German and U.S. government bonds was, however, likely to be limited in coming weeks as focus turns to fresh talks on raising the U.S. debt ceiling, traders and strategists said.

 “The compromise ... should weigh on Bunds which should correct in line with Treasuries.
 Treasuries could even underperform,” said Rainer Guntermann, a strategist at Commerzbank.